First-Year International Student Admissions

 Start Your Academic Adventure at UM-Flint

-Apply to the University of Michigan-Flint and join a vibrant community of scholars and innovators transforming the world.
+Apply to UM-Flint and join a vibrant community of scholars and innovators transforming the world.

 Each year, we welcome first-year international students from around the world and help them create a new home on our campus in the heart of one of Michigan’s most dynamic cities.
 At UM-Flint, we understand that beginning college in a new country brings many changes.
 That’s why we’re dedicated to supporting you and other international applicants through the admissions process and helping you transition to life in the United States.